OlGe404/microk8s/README.md

 ### Aliases
 The playbook creates aliases to ease the usage of `microk8s` and `microk8s kubectl` commands.
-It also exports the `KUBECONFIG` ENV so you can work with other clients like oc/kubectl/helm etc. as usual.
+It also exports the `KUBECONFIG` ENV so you can work with other clients like oc/kubectl/helm as usual.

 The following aliases are created: